XeraPlugins/8b8tCore/README.md

 * Tablist
 * Change the world your in (ops only)
 * Entity perk chunk limit control per entity type
-* Green text and private messaging like ChatCo but much more updated/improved and better code.
+* Green text and private messaging like ChatCo. (with better code that isn't from 2012)
+* Language locale

 ## To do
 * Anti lag machine